j2objc-contrib/j2objc-gradle/FAQ.md

 ```

 As of J2ObjC verion 0.9.8 you can also use wildcards in your prefixes file.
-This will map packages such as com.example.dirandcom.example.dir.subdirboth to Ceds.
+This will map packages such as com.example.dirandcom.example.dir.subdir both to Ceds.

 ```
 com.example.dir.*: Ceds